New York Radical Feminists

 New York Radical Feminists (NYRF) was a radical feminist group founded by Shulamith Firestone and Anne Koedt in 1969, after they had left Redstockings and The Feminists, respectively.
-Firestone's and Koedt's desire to start this new group was aided by Vivian Gornick's 1969 Village Voice article, "The Next Great Moment in History Is Theirs".
+Firestone's and Koedt's desire to start this new group was aided by Vivian Gornick's 1969 Village Voice article, “The Next Great Moment in History Is Theirs”.
 The end of this essay announced the formation of the group and included a contact address and phone number, raising considerable national interest from prospective members.
 NYRF was organized into small cells or "brigades" named after notable feminists of the past; Koedt and Firestone led the Stanton-Anthony Brigade.

 Central to NYRF's philosophy was the idea that men consciously maintained power over women in order to strengthen their egos, and that women internalized their subordination by diminishing their egos.
 This analysis represented a rejection of the two other prevailing theories of women's subordination current at the time – Redstockings' "Pro-Woman Line", which emphasized men's subordination of women and women's often deliberate adaptations to that reality, and The Feminists' theory that emphasized women's subordination as being rooted in the unconscious playing out of internalized sex roles.
+NYRF created a manifesto titled, “Politics of the Ego: A Manifesto for N.Y.
+Radical Feminists”, in 1970.
+Acceptance of this manifesto was required to gain membership.
+The manifesto defined radical feminism as a political ideology that recognizes how society maintains men's power over women.
+Its primary thesis was that, in all societies, men's egos were the key reason for male supremacy over women.
+In essence, it declared, the main purpose of male chauvinism was to promote psychological ego.